 Details are still emerging around the number of people injured and made homeless across the three nations, but dozens have already been confirmed killed across the Solomon Islands and Tonga.

-In Vanuatu, more than half of the country’s population were impacted, as the cyclone caused widespread destruction to houses, food gardens, and infrastructure.
+In Vanuatu, more than half of the country’s population were impacted, as Cyclone Harold caused widespread destruction to houses, food gardens, and infrastructure.
 The Category 5 storm – a savage repeat of the devastating Cyclone Pam which rocked Vanuatu just five years ago – has knocked out communications, wiped out homes and flattened entire villages across a large number of islands.

 Thousands of families are already in urgent need of shelter, water, food and basic supplies.